 Deterministic and Nondeterministic Functions

 You cannot influence the determinism of any built-in function.
 Each built-in function is deterministic or nondeterministic based on how the function is implemented by SQL Server.
 For example, specifying an ORDER BY clause in a query does not change the determinism of a function that used in that query.

-These built-in functions from categories of built-in functions other than aggregate and string functions are always deterministic:
+The following built-in functions from categories of built-in functions other than string functions are always deterministic.

-These functions are not always deterministic but can be used in indexed views or indexes on computed columns when they are specified in a deterministic manner.
+The following functions are not always deterministic, but can be used in indexed views or indexes on computed columns when they are specified in a deterministic manner.

 |CAST||Deterministic unless used with datetime, smalldatetime, or sql_variant.|

 Target type is sql_variant and its source type is nondeterministic.

 Source or target type is datetime or smalldatetime, the other source or target type is a character string, and a nondeterministic style is specified.
 To be deterministic, the style parameter must be a constant.
 Additionally, styles less than or equal to 100 are nondeterministic, except for styles 20 and 21.
 Styles greater than 100 are deterministic, except for styles 106, 107, 109 and 113.

 |CHECKSUM||Deterministic, with the exception of CHECKSUM(*).|

 |ISDATE||Deterministic only if used with the CONVERT function, the CONVERT style parameter is specified and style is not equal to 0, 100, 9, or 109.|